cpilson/CoderCamps-real_world_react/README.md

     * Removed all store stuff from `index.js` and put it in a new file--`store.js`.
 * Added some basic routing

+# Part 07
+* Create the Login component
+* Create a link to the login page in the Header component

+# Part 08
+* Created the reducers directory and refactored out the global feed reducer
+* Common reducer
+* `auth.js` reducer file
+* Added `combineReducer`
+*
 <!--

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).